mauricechiodo/eim-case-studies/course/AI/Villani.md

 # For a Meaningful Artificial Intelligence

-### A discussion on the AI mission assigned to Fields Medalist Cedric Villani
+### A discussion on the AI mission assigned to Fields Medalist Cédric Villani

 Fields Medalist Cédric Villani is currently working for the French Parliament and was recently assigned a mission by the Prime Minister Édouard Philippe to set up a French and European strategy for artificial intelligence.
 The mission was dated from 8th September 2017 to 8th March 2018.
 A document entitled 'For a Meaningful Artificial Intelligence' describes the findings of the mission.